-Hillary Clinton Says She's 'Optimistic About Our Country, But I Am Not Naive'
+Clinton Won't Rule Out Questioning 2016 Election, But Says No Clear Means To Do So

-Ten months after her surprising loss in the 2016 presidential election, Hillary Clinton is back with a new memoir.
-In What Happened, Clinton reflects on the tumultuous campaign and her devastating defeat, as well as her experiences as the first woman running for president as a part of a major political party.
+Russia is only one aspect of the tumultuous campaign that Clinton reflects on in What Happened, 10 months after losing her bid for the presidency.
+She also discusses her experiences as the first woman running for president as a part of a major political party and her view on the direction that the country is headed.

+"I am fundamentally optimistic about our country, but I am not naive, and I don't think we can change things unless we take it seriously," Clinton says.

-What follows is the transcript of the conversation between Clinton and Fresh Air's Terry Gross, which was recorded at WHYY's studio in Philadelphia.
+What follows is the transcript of the conversation between Clinton and Gross, which was recorded at WHYY's studio in Philadelphia.

-Gross: Hillary Clinton, welcome to Fresh Air, and thank you for being here in our studio.
+Terry Gross: Hillary Clinton, welcome to Fresh Air, and thank you for being here in our studio.
 It is a pleasure to have you here.

-Clinton: Thank you so much, Terry, I am delighted to be here.
+Hillary Clinton: Thank you so much, Terry; I am delighted to be here.

 So I want to pick up where we left off [during Clinton's 2014 Fresh Air interview] — and this isn't going in the direction that you think it is, so bear with me.